Brand Execution Guidelines banner image

 Social publishing deadlines

-Use these deadlines as a guideline for content creation.
-As a caveat, remember that social media is a fast-moving communications channel, so be prepared to pause or remove any scheduled post in case of an emergency or a crisis, regardless if it’s the weekend or a holiday.
-If you are on vacation, make sure that someone will have access to the social media accounts in case content needs to be changed, or preempted.
+Use these deadlines as a general guide for content creation.
+Keep in mind that social media is a fast-paced communication channel, so it’s essential to be ready to pause or remove scheduled posts in the event of a crisis or emergency, even on weekends or holidays.
+If you’re on vacation, ensure someone else has access to the social media accounts and can make changes or pull content if needed.

 Regular week